 Wiping (or edge bending or wipe bending) is another bending method suitable for machinery such as cornice brakes and bar folders (and in some cases press brakes).
 It is faster than folding but can inflict more damage to the surface of the sheet metal.

-Roll bending is perhaps the most unique sheet metal bending process due to the machinery used.
+Roll bending is perhaps the most unique sheet metal forming process due to the machinery used.
 A roll bending system has three cylindrical rollers to bend sheet metal into an arc, and it is therefore useful for the fabrication of pipes, tubing, and other rounded parts.

 Step bending — sometimes called bump bending — is a way of approximating a smooth curved bend (such as that produced via roll bending) using a press brake.
 By performing several small V-shaped bends in succession, step bending can produce what looks like a curved bend.

 When sheet metal is bent into a new shape, it naturally springs back to some extent after the bending force is removed.
 This is called “springback.”

 Springback occurs due to the compressive strength of the bent sheet metal.
 When sheet metal is bent, one side of it is pulled and stretched, while the other side is compressed; however, since the material has higher compressive strength than tensile strength, the compressed side successfully resists the deformation and decompresses itself when the force is removed.

 Springback is not a major problem, but it means manufacturers must compensate for the expected springback by over-bending the sheet metal.
 If the metal is intentionally slightly over-bent, a small degree of natural springback will result in the correct angle.